EmmaZai/emmazai.github.io/_pages/educationinchina.md

 School attendance zones
 ======
 Each April, the department of education publicizes school-address attendance rules.
 Each school encompasses a list of addresses which are the attendance zone.
 In general, school attendance zones are adjacent.
-The left and right graphs represent a snapshot of the attendance zones while the middle graph lays out the full picture of attendance zones in one city of China.
+The top and bottom graphs represent a snapshot of the attendance zones while the middle graph lays out the full picture of attendance zones in one city of China.

  <br/><img src='/images/School attendance zones.jpg'>
  <br/><img src='/images/School districts in Shanghai China.jpg'>